How to Find & Lease a Retail Space in 6 Steps (+ Checklist)

 Health and personal care stores | 3.37% |

-To calculate what percentage of your business profits will go to your lease payment, simply take the annual cost of rent and divide it by your gross annual income.
+To calculate what percentage of your business profits will go to your lease payment, simply divide the annual rent cost by your gross annual income.

 Here is a quick sample calculation: